Amorphous metal: History

-The first reported metallic glass was an alloy (Au75Si25) produced at Caltech by W. Klement (Jr.), Willens and Duwez in 1960.
-This and other early glass-forming alloys had to be cooled extremely rapidly (on the order of one megakelvin per second, 106 K/s) to avoid crystallization.
-An important consequence of this was that metallic glasses could only be produced in a limited number of forms (typically ribbons, foils, or wires) in which one dimension was small so that heat could be extracted quickly enough to achieve the necessary cooling rate.
-As a result, metallic glass specimens (with a few exceptions) were limited to thicknesses of less than one hundred micrometers.
+The first reported metallic glass was Au75Si25, produced at Caltech by Klement, Willens, and Duwez in 1960.
+This and other early glass-forming alloys had to be rapidly cooled (on the order of one megakelvin per second, 106 K/s) to avoid crystallization.
+An important consequence of this was that metallic glasses could be produced in a few forms (typically ribbons, foils, or wires) in which one dimension was small so that heat could be extracted quickly enough to achieve the required cooling rate.
+As a result, metallic glass specimens (with a few exceptions) were limited to thicknesses of less than one hundred microns.

 In 1969, an alloy of 77.5% palladium, 6% copper, and 16.5% silicon was found to have critical cooling rate between 100 and 1000 K/s.

-In 1976, H. Liebermann and C. Graham developed a new method of manufacturing thin ribbons of amorphous metal on a supercooled fast-spinning wheel.
+In 1976, Liebermann and Graham developed a method of manufacturing thin ribbons of amorphous metal on a supercooled fast-spinning wheel.
 This was an alloy of iron, nickel, and boron.
-The material, known as Metglas, was commercialized in the early 1980s and is used for low-loss power distribution transformers (amorphous metal transformer).
+The material, known as Metglas, was commercialized in the early 1980s and became used for low-loss power distribution transformers (amorphous metal transformer).
 Metglas-2605 is composed of 80% iron and 20% boron, has a Curie temperature of 373 C and a room temperature saturation magnetization of 1.56 teslas.

-In the early 1980s, glassy ingots with a diameter of 5 mm were produced from the alloy of 55% palladium, 22.5% lead, and 22.5% antimony, by surface etching followed with heating-cooling cycles.
-Using boron oxide flux, the achievable thickness was increased to a centimeter.
+In the early 1980s, glassy ingots with a diameter of 5 mm were produced with an alloy of 55% palladium, 22.5% lead, and 22.5% antimony, by surface etching followed with heating-cooling cycles.
+Using boron oxide flux, the achievable thickness increased to one centimeter.